Life is a theme-park ride with pretty props and clever animatronics staged for your benefit because only the two of you exist.

 Over jalapeño infused drinks in an airy bar, I discovered within half hour that he was of the rare breed incapable of lying.
 Some people have a compulsion for full disclosure and for them I could lie down and die.
 Being myself the sort to blurt out everything because I can’t help it (again), I take nothing more personally than being lied to on any scale.
 It stands to reason that I find non-liars to be the gold-standard of humanity.
 This is why I had never gone on a first date without announcing all the red flags about myself (“I’m always late, I’m always broke and I hate to work”).
 Yet each and every time, I was asked on a second date and now, I understood why: have the flaw but don’t lie about having it, and you are gold.
 And maybe work on the flaw.

 Here I was with the first man who volunteered his potential red flags to me, and I decided to skip my music class to take a walk on the beach with him.
 By then it was dark and the beach was deserted.
 But I already knew his soul was gentle.

 We took off our shoes and the cold sand felt good and strange.
 Looking at the breaking waves, I said:

 “You could wake up to the same view of the sea for the rest of your life and never tire of it.”
 I was thinking about love — for my little niece, my brothers, my parents, my exes (the good ones) and how it would be impossible to tire of it.
 I’ve never been cynical about love.
 I find it to be powerful magic.

-In his velvet jacket, he demonstrated a perfect execution of the hula-hoop.
+In his velvet dinner jacket, he demonstrated a perfect execution of the hula hoop.
 The hipster faerie operated psychedelic light patterns on it by remote control.
-The hoop went around and around his hips, firing off colors into the night.
+The hoop went around and around the tall, stately man’s hips, firing off colors into the night.
 Waves crashed white in the distance.

 The moment was cinematic.